kengz/SLM-Lab/README.md

     conda activate lab
     python run_lab.py
     ```
+    >To run any lab commands, conda environment must be activated first.
+See [Installation](#installation) for more.
     >Alternatively, use the shorthand command `yarn start` to replace the last line
-    >To access GUI from remove server, use `-X` flag during ssh like so `ssh -X foo@bar`.
-See [Debugging](https://kengz.gitbooks.io/slm-lab/content/installation/debugging.html) for more.

 4. This demo will run a single trial using the default parameters, and render the environment.
 After completion, check the output for data `data/dqn_cartpole_2018_06_16_214527/` (timestamp will differ).
 You should see some healthy graphs.